pvillega/old-blog-source/_posts/2016-11-14-learning-shapeless.md

 * [Argonaut Shapeless](https://index.scala-lang.org/alexarchambault/argonaut-shapeless) which provides automatic derivation of codecs for your case classes
 * [Shapeless Contrib](https://index.scala-lang.org/typelevel/shapeless-contrib) which enables integration of Shapeless with libraries like Scalaz, which benefit from automatic derivation

 And many more.
 These libraries make your coding experience easier by leveraging shapeless.
 But you are not exposed to Shapeless itself, that's hidden from you.
 For example, [Argonaut Shapeless](https://index.scala-lang.org/alexarchambault/argonaut-shapeless) provides json codecs for your case classes automatically.
-So, as per the library documentation, this works:
+So, as per the library documentation, this just works:

 ```scala
 import argonaut._, Argonaut._, ArgonautShapeless._